Gabriele Hegerl

-Gabriele Clarissa Hegerl CBE FRS FRSE (born 9 January 1962) is Professor of Climate System Science at the University of Edinburgh School of GeoSciences.
+Gabriele Clarissa Hegerl CBE FRS FRSE (born 9 January 1962) is a German climatologist.
+She is a professor of climate system science at the University of Edinburgh School of GeoSciences.
 Prior to 2007 she held research positions at Texas A&M University and at Duke University's Nicholas School of the Environment, during which time she was a co-ordinating lead author for the Intergovernmental Panel on Climate Change (IPCC) Fourth and Fifth Assessment Report.